AnunukemSam/version-control-projects/website-project/README.md

 ### **Step 5: Configure Git in Jenkins**
 Now we need to configure GitHub credentials and ensure Git is available in Jenkins.

-Install Git in Jenkins:
+#### **Install Git in Jenkins**:

-    Go to Manage Jenkins > Global Tool Configuration.
+1. Go to Manage Jenkins > Global Tool Configuration.
-    Under Git, provide the path to the Git executable:
+    - Under Git, provide the path to the Git executable:
-    Run the following command on your VM to locate Git:
+    - Run the following command on your VM to locate Git:
         ```bash
             which git
+        ```
     Example output: /usr/bin/git.

-    Add GitHub Credentials:
+2. Add GitHub Credentials:

-    Generate a Personal Access Token (PAT) from GitHub (for authentication):
+    - Generate a Personal Access Token (PAT) from GitHub (for authentication):
-    Go to GitHub > Settings > Developer Settings > Personal Access Tokens > Generate new token.
+    - Go to GitHub > Settings > Developer Settings > Personal Access Tokens > Generate new token.
-    Select the required scopes (e.g., repo, admin:repo_hook).
+    - Select the required scopes (e.g., repo, admin:repo_hook).
-    Save the token.
+    - Save the token.

-    Add the token to Jenkins:
+3. Add the token to Jenkins:
-    Go to Manage Jenkins > Manage Credentials > Global Credentials > Add Credentials.
+    - Go to Manage Jenkins > Manage Credentials > Global Credentials > Add Credentials.
-    Username: Your GitHub username.
+    - Username: Your GitHub username.
-    Password: Paste your Personal Access Token (PAT).
+    - Password: Paste your Personal Access Token (PAT).
-    Set ID as GitHub-PAT.
+    - Set ID as GitHub-PAT.

 ### **Step 6: Create and Configure a Jenkins Pipeline**